-Found 40 - 50 results of 85 programs matching keyword "most mars-like place on earth"
+Found 40 - 50 results of 89 programs matching keyword "most mars-like place on earth"

-Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
+In this video from NASA's Jet Propulsion Laboratory, we examine the notion of curiosity.
+Curiosity is a big part of what it means to be human.
+It's also the name of NASA's next Mars rover.
+This 60-second video shows how one type of curiosity can inspire another.
+In this video from NASA's Jet Propulsion Laboratory, we look at landing on Mars.
+Landing a spacecraft on Mars is one of the trickiest things we do.
+This 60-second video explains how its done, and the three landing systems we use at the Red Planet.
+In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
+It's time for a new mission to Mars!
+Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
+We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
+Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
+Learn a little bit about Polynesian Navigation in anticipation of the full website Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 On August 1, 2008, a total solar eclipse occurred as the new moon moved directly between the sun and the earth.
 The moon's umbral shadow fell on parts of Canada, Greenland, the Arctic Ocean, Russia, Mongolia, and China.
 The Exploratorium's eclipse expedition team (our fifth!)
 Webcast the eclipse live from the remote Xinjiang Uygur Autonomous Region in northwestern China near the Mongolian border.
 The Mars Phoenix Lander will have been collecting data and sending it back to earth for a month!
 Exploratorium Senior Scientist Paul Doherty will examine the data and tell us what new information we've gained about Mars.
 We'll also get an update on our old friends, the Mars rovers Spirit and Opportunity!

 Learn more about the new mission to Mars!
 The Mars Phoenix Lander touched down on the Red Planet on Sunday, May 25, 2008, and began collecting data.
 Phoenix is designed to study the history of water and search for complex organic molecules in the Martian arctic's ice-rich soil.
 Join Exploratorium Senior Scientist Paul Doherty as he walks us through the mission and shows us the first pictures that the Phoenix Lander sends back!
 This machinima, a movie made entirely within Second Life (a 3-D virtual world), shows a simulation of the impact of a meteor on the surface of Mars.
-Join Exploratorium Senior Scientist Paul Doherty as he gives us an update on Mars and examines the possibility of an upcoming asteroid collision with the red planet!
-The two Mars Rovers are alive and well after surviving their second Martian winter.
-Come and see photos of discoveries they made during their third year on Mars, with Exploratorium Senior Scientist Paul Doherty.